Bottle-M/PotatoSack/README.md

 # Note: Actually this will temporarily write each chunk of zip file to a buffer in memory, however, it's not costly.
 (Each chunk of zip file is only about 15.625MiB)
 use-streaming-compression-upload: false

-# The worlds that you would like to backup, example:
+# The worlds that you would like to back up, example:
 # worlds:
 #  - world
 #  - world_nether